Assistant Conductor: Gothenburg Opera Assistant Conductor: Orchestre de Paris

-International invitations are quickly gathering pace for the young Latvian conductor Aivis Greters who has been appointed Assistant Conductor concurrently to two arts organisations this season, Gothenburg Opera and the Orchestre de Paris.
+Hailed as one of the most exciting discoveries from the Baltics, young Latvian conductor Aivis Greters was appointed Assistant Conductor concurrently to two arts organisations last season, Gothenburg Opera and Orchestre de Paris.

-Deeply rooted in the rich musical tradition of his home country, in the 2020/21 season, Greters debuted as symphonic conductor with the three major orchestras, the Latvian National Symphony Orchestra, Riga Sinfonietta and Liepāja Symphony Orchestra.
-April 2022 saw his debut with the Latvian National Opera.
+Deeply rooted in the rich musical tradition of his home country, in the 2020/21 season Greters debuted as symphonic conductor with the three major orchestras, the Latvian National Symphony Orchestra, Riga Sinfonietta and Liepāja Symphony Orchestra.
+He will return to work with all three of them again in 2023/24.
+His debut with the Latvian National Opera occurred in 2022 and a return visit is planned for next season.
 Outside Latvia, Aivis Greters was awarded the second prize of the 2021 Deutscher Dirigentenpreis and conducted WDR Sinfonieorchester Köln and Gürzenich Orchester in this context.

 Greters started his musical career in 2018 as Artistic Director and conductor of the Latvian Youth Choir Kamēr.
 Under his direction the choir won the Grand Prix of the 50th Tolosa Choral Contest in 2018, European Grand Prix 2019 in Arezzo and became the first choir worldwide to have won three European Grand Prix for Choral Singing titles.
 In early 2021 Greters received The Grand Music Award of Latvia in the Young Artist of the Year 2020 and the Artistic Bravery and Innovation during COVID-19 categories for projects with the choir at Cēsis Music Festival.